Arpad Vass

-Arpad Alexander Vass (born August 30, 1959) is a research scientist and forensic anthropologist.
-He is also a teaching associate with the Law Enforcement Innovation Center, which is part of the University of Tennessee's Institute for Public Service.
+Arpad Alexander Vass (born August 30, 1959) is a forensic anthropologist.
+He formerly taught at the Law Enforcement Innovation Center, which is part of the University of Tennessee's Institute for Public Service.

+Personal life

 Vass is the son of a Hungarian immigrant.
 He grew up in Arlington, Virginia, where he graduated from Yorktown High School in 1977.
-He is married to Victoria Ann Longo and they have two sons.
+He is married to Victoria Ann Longo.

+He formerly taught at the Law Enforcement Innovation Center, which is part of the University of Tennessee's Institute for Public Service.
+For 23 years, he worked as a research scientist within the Life Sciences Division of the Oak Ridge National Laboratory until September 2012.
+Subsequently, he has been a part-time instructor at the National Forensic Academy in Oak Ridge, Tennessee, and has offered various services in missing person cases.

 Education and research

 In 1980, Vass obtained the Antarctic Exploration certification from Scripps Institution of Oceanography.
-The following year, he earned a Bachelor of Science degree in Biology from Virginia Tech.
+The following year, he earned a Bachelor of Science degree in biology from Virginia Tech.
 In 1984, Vass earned a Medical Technology degree from Fairfax Hospital.
 He earned a Masters of Science degree in Forensic Science from Virginia Commonwealth University in 1989, and he obtained his PhD from the University of Tennessee in anthropology.

+In his work at the University of Tennessee Anthropological Research Facility (ARF), Arpad Vass researched the processes involved in the decomposition of human remains.
+He isolated specific tissues of the human body and the species of bacteria that affect their decomposition.
+He was particularly interested in using the chemicals released by a cadaver to determine the time since death and how the detection of those chemicals could assist in locating remains.

-Vass is developing a forensic science technique called "decomposition odor analysis", or "DOA", which he claims will help to identify the over 400 body vapors which emanate from a decaying and decomposing human body.
+Vass's research centered on a forensic science technique called decomposition odor analysis, or DOA, which he claims would help to identify the body vapors which emanate from a decomposing human body.
 A database of such vapors would in theory enable the Federal Bureau of Investigation's search teams and cadaver dogs (Human Remains Detection dogs) to detect the location of remains of human beings.
 The database is a part of the University of Tennessee Anthropological Research Facility.
-These dogs train in the same method as narcotic dogs can sniff out graves of buried human remains.

-Vass has also put forward a proposal to search out human remains with the use of a fly with a tracking chip.

-Vass is developing a forensic tool to help detect and uncover forensic cases.
-The Forensic Anthropology Facility, located behind the UT Medical Center in Knoxville, affords scientists with bodies which have been willed to the study of forensic science and research.
-The molecular signature of body decomposition odor may be detected by analytical equipment or electronic body sniffer which is being researched by Vass.
+Vass has claimed to have developed a variety of forensic tools used to help detect and uncover forensic cases.
+He has also claimed, despite scientific consensus to the contrary, that dowsing rods can be used to find corpses.
+Eric Bartelink, former president of the American Board of Forensic Anthropology, has called Vass's services "not scientifically valid".